freeCodeCamp/news-translation-tasks/README.md

 Wait for the language lead to review your pull request.
 If you get feedback comments, make changes accordingly.

-When the review is done, the language lead will merge your pull request and publish the translation.
+When the review is done, the language lead will merge your pull request.

 5. Final Review and Publication Preparation